πŸ‹ Main Street M&A education platform

 A CPA’s Field Guide to Buying Businesses, SBA Acquisitions & Main Street M&A

-18 chapters.
+19 chapters.
 5 real deal case studies.
+5 reader-specific capstones in Part VI.
 QofE methodology, SBA structuring, negotiation judgment, and integration playbook — written by a practitioner still doing the work.

 Publishing β€’ instruction β€’ application